mondaycom/monday-graphql-api/packages/api/README.md

 This will explain how to use our provided operations and their types to start working with the api All the exported types will correspond to the stable version, with no regard to the version you specify If you need a different version OR When you'l want to write your own TYPED queries - go to @mondaycom/setup-api to get your environemt ready with examples!
+(can also see one example here in the seamless query handler section)

 ## Monday GraphQL JS SDK